Dexter (TV series): Association with real crimes

+The creation of Dexter himself was influenced by a real-world killer named Pedro Rodrigues Filho, who was a Brazilian serial killer who typically killed other criminals.
+In Brazil, he is commonly known as Pedrinho Matador (Killer Petey).
+He was charged with 71 counts of murder, but he once claimed to have carried out over 100 kills.

 Theme song and series music

 The opening title theme for Dexter was written by Rolfe Kent and scored by American composer Daniel Licht.
 The series music for each episode was overseen by Gary Calamar of Go Music and coordinated by Alyson Vidoli.